mzyxnuel/DevTime/README.md

-# TimeCode
+# DevTime

 ## Project Description
-TimeCode aims to enhance the efficiency and productivity of software developers by providing detailed analysis of time spent during software development.
-By offering a comprehensive overview of time spent on specific projects, programming languages used, and activities performed during development sessions, TimeCode provides detailed analysis to help developers better understand their work habits and adopt more efficient practices.
+DevTime aims to enhance the efficiency and productivity of software developers by providing detailed analysis of time spent during software development.
+By offering a comprehensive overview of time spent on specific projects, programming languages used, and activities performed during development sessions, DevTime provides detailed analysis to help developers better understand their work habits and adopt more efficient practices.

 <img src="https://i.ibb.co/7NFcHzD/Time-Code-01-04-2024-20-20-32.png" />
 <img src="https://i.ibb.co/TKCddB6/Time-Code-01-04-2024-20-21-23.png" />
 <img src="https://i.ibb.co/3sSwpZf/Windows-Power-Shell-01-04-2024-20-22-03.png" />

 ### Detailed Time Analysis:
-Through the TimeCode interface, developers can view detailed analysis of time spent on specific projects, programming languages used, and activities performed during development sessions.
+Through the DevTime interface, developers can view detailed analysis of time spent on specific projects, programming languages used, and activities performed during development sessions.
 This enables developers to identify areas where they could improve efficiency and optimize time spent on work.

-In summary, the TimeCode project aims to provide software developers with a comprehensive tool for time tracking and analysis of work habits, helping them improve their productivity and overall performance.
+In summary, the DevTime project aims to provide software developers with a comprehensive tool for time tracking and analysis of work habits, helping them improve their productivity and overall performance.

 ## System Architecture
 ### Overview: